David Game College

-The college is associated with the CIFE group of independent colleges and promotes an ethos of optimism, hard work and ambition to improve grades and enter a university of the student's choice.
-67% of A Level graduates gained entry to Russel Group universities in 2017–2018.
+The college is associated with the CIFE group of independent colleges.
+67% of A Level graduates gained entry to Russell Group universities in 2017–2018.
 David Game College is rated as Outstanding in all areas in its latest Ofsted inspection.
+A*-A A Level grades in 2024 were 29.00%, and A*-A grades at GCSE level were 30.00%.

+In 2022 the college started providing boarding facilities, having acquired space in purpose-built student accommodation next to the college's main teaching building.

 History

 The college was founded by its still current principal David Game in 1974.
 The college was originally started with five rooms in a basement; today it is one of the largest independent colleges in the UK.
 The college has undergone a multi-million pound renovation move to Tower Hill in May 2017.
+The college's current premises at 31 Jewry Street was previously occupied by London Guildhall and Metropolitan universities, and contains a Roman Wall in the basement.

 Courses of study

 The college offers a number of educational courses including: A Levels, GCSEs, University Foundation Programmes, Higher Education, Easter Revision and Private Tuition as well as English, Russian and Spanish Foreign Language Courses.